Israel travel guide

 Parking: The area directly in front of the terminals is reserved for pick-up and drop-offs only.
 Short-term parking is available in the parking lot in front of Terminal 3.
 Rates for short-stay parking start at ILS 18 for the first hour, and go up by ILS 4 every fifteen minutes thereafter.
 The maximum daily rate is ILS 90.
 Long-term parking is available opposite Terminal 3.
 A shuttle bus runs from this parking lot to the terminal at 15-minute intervals.
-Long-stay rates are ILS 40 per day in the open area and ILS 70 per day in the roofed area.
+Long-stay rates are ILS 80 per day.

 Israel is a year-round travel destination because many of its attractions are not weather dependant, but many travellers prefer to visit in summer, particularly if visiting the beautiful coastline.
 Early March is also a lovely time to visit Israel because the countryside comes briefly alive with greenery and flowers after the winter rain.

 United States Embassy, Tel Aviv: +972 3 519 7575.

 British Embassy, Tel Aviv: +972 3 725 1222.